 For general information on referencing, including an explanation of different citation systems, and guidance on citing specific types of publication, see our Citing references guide.

 The Oxford University Standard for Citation of Legal Authorities (OSCOLA) is a citation scheme for referencing legal materials used widely in law schools and by journal and book publishers in the UK.

 It is the favoured scheme of the School of Law School at Reading and you may be required to use it for your essays and assignments.
 Where this is the case, you should follow any specific direction given by the School on its usage, with guidance for undergraduates provided in Legal Skills: a Guide.

-The OSCOLA website contains a range of guidance and support, including online tutorials and style files for bibliographical management software.
+The OSCOLA website contains a range of guidance and support, including online tutorials and style files for referencing management software.
 For convenience, links through to the official OSCOLA Manual, a reference guide for the most commonly cited legal materials and a frequently asked questions page (FAQs) are provided below:

 For information on using OSCOLA with EndNote, see the box in the right-hand column.

 When you do your dissertation you could consider using EndNote to manage your references.
 This bibliographic management package, supported by the University, can be used to store references, and then insert the citation in your Word document, automatically building the bibliography for you in the correct style.

 OSCOLA 4th ed. style files produced by Oxford University Law Faculty are available for installation to users with Desktop EndNote on their own personal computers.
 Read the guidance notes beforehand, as these files modifiy the software's reference type tables and are not suitable for non-legal referencing use or users.